Selected Scientific Work

 Dissemination and Implementation

-A large part of my programmatic research portfolio has examined the dissemination and implementation of evidence-based psychotherapies, particularly those for trauma survivors with posttraumatic stress disorder (PTSD).
-Three of my four NIMH grants have focused on this topic and have resulted in evidence-based recommendations on how to overcome barriers to achieving effective treatments in the community.
+A large part of Dr. Cook’s programmatic research portfolio has examined the dissemination and implementation of evidence-based psychotherapies, particularly those for trauma survivors with posttraumatic stress disorder (PTSD).
+Three of her four NIMH grants have focused on this topic and have resulted in evidence-based recommendations on how to overcome barriers to achieving effective treatments in the community.

 Cook, Schnurr, Biyanova, & Coyne.
 (2009).
 Apples don’t fall far from the trees: An internet survey of influences on psychotherapists’ adoption and sustained use of new therapies.